Webcam: Interface and external software

 Various software tools in wide use can be employed to take video and pictures, such as PicMaster and Microsoft's Camera app (for use with Windows operating systems), Photo Booth (Mac), or Cheese (with Unix systems).
 For a more complete list see Comparison of webcam software.

 Uses

 The most popular use of webcams is the establishment of video links, permitting computers to act as videophones or videoconference stations.
 For example, Apple's iSight camera, which is built into Apple laptops, iMacs and a majority of iPhones, can be used for video chat sessions, using the Messages instant messaging program.
-Other popular uses include security surveillance, computer vision, video broadcasting, and for recording social videos.
+Other popular uses include security surveillance, computer vision, video broadcasting, and recording social videos.

 Videotelephony

 Webcams can be added to instant messaging, text chat services such as AOL Instant Messenger, and VoIP services such as Skype, one-to-one live video communication over the Internet has now reached millions of mainstream PC users worldwide.
 Improved video quality has helped webcams encroach on traditional video conferencing systems.
 New features such as automatic lighting controls, real-time enhancements (retouching, wrinkle smoothing and vertical stretch), automatic face tracking and autofocus, assist users by providing substantial ease-of-use, further increasing the popularity of webcams.

 Webcams can also encourage remote work, enabling people to work remotely via the Internet.
 This usage was crucial to the survival of many businesses during the COVID-19 pandemic, when in-person office work was discouraged.
 Businesses, schools, and individuals have relied on video conferencing instead of spending on business travel for meetings.
 Moreover, the number of video conferencing cameras and software have multiplied since then due to their popularity.

 Webcam features and performance can vary by program, computer operating system, and also by the computer's processor capabilities.
 Video calling support has also been added to several popular instant messaging programs.

 Webcams allow for inexpensive, real-time video chat and webcasting, in both amateur and professional pursuits.
 They are frequently used in online dating and for online personal services offered mainly by women when camgirling.
 However, the ease of webcam use through the Internet for video chat has also caused issues.
 For example, moderation system of various video chat websites such as Omegle has been criticized as being ineffective, with sexual content still rampant.
 In a 2013 case, the transmission of nude photos and videos via Omegle from a teenage girl to a schoolteacher resulted in a child pornography charge.

 The popularity of webcams among teenagers with Internet access has raised concern about the use of webcams for cyber-bullying.
 Webcam recordings of teenagers, including underage teenagers, are frequently posted on popular Web forums and imageboards such as 4chan.